|

 Industry and Data Sensitivity

-Healthcare providers, financial institutions, and technology companies face higher premiums due to the sensitive nature of data they handle and the regulatory requirements they must meet.
-HIPAA-regulated entities, for example, typically pay 30-50% more than comparable businesses in less-regulated industries.
+Healthcare providers, financial institutions, and technology companies face higher premiums due to the sensitive nature of their data and strict regulatory requirements.
+HIPAA-regulated entities typically pay 30-50% more than comparable businesses in less-regulated industries.
+The volume and type of personal information you store — credit card data, Social Security numbers, health records, financial accounts — significantly impacts pricing.

 Security Controls and Practices